Virginia, September 1708

 “I’m not looking for wealth.
-I’m looking for a life where I’m my man, where I own land, work for myself.”
+I’m looking for a life where I’m my own man, where I own land and work for myself.”

 His father swallowed and nodded.
-“And I’m more than certain you’ll have it.”
+“And I’m more than certain you’ll find it.”

-William reluctantly pushed the sack back into his pocket and the two shook hands again, both struggling to fight back tears.
+After William reluctantly pushed the sack back into his pocket, they shook hands again, both struggling to fight back tears.

 “ALL ABOARD WHO’S COMIN’ ABOARD!”

-An icy chill went through William when he looked across the pier at those heading to The Colonist, some carrying stuffed sacks slung over their shoulders while others balanced small crates on them.
-Realizing by their trousers he had overdressed for the occasion, he turned to Oscar, who had been shocked silent.
+An icy chill went through William when he looked across the pier at those heading toward the Colonist, some carrying stuffed sacks slung over their shoulders while others were balancing small crates on them.
+Realizing by their trousers that he had overdressed for the occasion, he turned to Oscar, who had been shocked silent.
 “This is it.”

 “No!
 No, it’s not!
 You’re not going through with it, Willy!
 You don’t have to!”